 In the ordinary course of business, board members and other related advisory parties may make substantial promises to give to the Organization in support of its mission.
-The Organization received support from board members and other advisory parties totaling approximately \$1,260,000 and \$490,000 during the years ended August 31, 2021 and 2020, respectively.
-Additionally, the Organization had outstanding promises to give from board members and other advisory parties totaling approximately \$228,000 and \$449,000 as of August 31, 2021 and 2020, respectively.
+The Organization received support from board members and other advisory parties totaling approximately \$536,000 and \$1,260,000 during the years ended August 31, 2022 and 2021, respectively.
+Additionally, the Organization had outstanding promises to give from board members and other advisory parties totaling approximately \$228,000 as of August 31, 2021.
+There were not any open pledges from board members as of August 31, 2022.